shahar603/SpaceXtract/README.md

 * This command will write the data from the JCSAT-14 webcast's YouTube video to the file "JCSAT-14.json".

-### WARNING: The program WILL override the output file.
+### WARNING: The program WILL OVERRIDE the output file.
 Be careful when you run it.